jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts4.md

 ## Overview:

+#### v.11
+>He is "'the stone you builders rejected, which has become the capstone.'

+God salvaged the stone that the builders discarded and built another temple, the end-time temple not made with hands ([Ps.
+118:22](Psalm118#v.22); [Luke 20:17](Luke20#v.17)).
+As a spiritual temple, it replaces the leaders’ physical temple as the place where God is present among the people.
+#davidgarland #teachthetext

 #### v.12
 >Salvation is found in no one else, for there is **no other name under heaven given to men by which we must be saved.**